Shankhlal Majhi

-Shankhlal Majhi is an Indian politician and member of the Sixteenth Legislative Assembly of Uttar Pradesh.
+Shankhlal Majhi is an Indian politician and former member of parliament from Akbarpur (now Ambedkar Nagar) and two time former member of Uttar Pradesh Legislative Assembly.
 Majhi is a member of the Samajwadi Party and represents Katehari constituency of Uttar Pradesh.
 He is the state Minister of Medical - Health and family welfare of Uttar Pradesh, in office since 15 March 2012.